 Legally, the state must first consider close relatives before placing the child into foster care, but you are required to come forward.
 They are not required to find you.
 If a child is placed with an alternative family member or you are not prepared to care for them full-time, you can still request visitation.

 The Law Office of Laurence J. Brock can assist you in establishing visitation, guardianship, and more.
-If your rights are being infringed upon or you want to take a more active role in the life of your grandchild, call 909-466-7661 or complete the form below to schedule a free appointment with a Fontana grandparent’s rights lawyer.
+If your rights are being infringed upon or you want to take a more active role in the life of your grandchild, call 909-466-7661 or complete the form below to schedule an appointment with a Fontana grandparent’s rights lawyer.